amethyst/amethyst/book/src/concepts/entity_and_component.md

 As you could see from the graph, entities do not store data.
 Nor do they know any information about their components.
 They serve the purpose of object identification and tracking object existance.
 The components store all the data and their connection to entities.

 If you know database systems, this organization looks quite similar to the tables in a database, where entity id serves as the key in each table.
-In fact, you could even join components or entities like joining tables.
+In fact, you can even join components or entities like joining tables.
 For example, to update the position of all the persons, you will need to join the PersonComponent and the PositionComponent.

 ## EntitiesRes

-Even though the structure of the entity is pretty simple, entity manipulation is very sophisticated and crucial to game preformance.
+Even though the structure of the entity is pretty simple, entity manipulation is very sophisticated and crucial to game performance.
 This is why entities are handled exclusively by the struct `EntitiesRes`. `EntitiesRes` provides two ways for creating/deleting entities:

 * Immediate creation/deletion, used for game setup or clean up.
 * Atomic or delayed creation/deletion, used in the game play state.
 It updates entities in batch at the end of each game loop.